cs100/template-lab-02-git-flow/README.md

 TARGET_COMPILE_DEFINITIONS(test PRIVATE gtest_disable_pthreads=ON)
 ```

-One last thing: let's change our .gitignore to reflect our additions:
+Let's also change our .gitignore to reflect our additions:

 ```
 c-echo-count
+test

 CMakeCache.txt
 CMakeFiles/